leather-io/desktop/README.md

 # Stacks Wallet

 The Stacks Wallet enables holders of Stacks to send and receive tokens.
+[Read the announcement here.](https://blog.blockstack.org/introducing-the-stacks-wallet/)

 ![The Stacks Wallet](https://file-elonievacp.now.sh/)